OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 If the add-in has some functionality that doesn't require a signed in user, then you can call `getAccessToken` *when the user takes an action that requires a signed in user*.
 There is no significant performance degradation with redundant calls of `getAccessToken` because Office caches the access token and will reuse it, until it expires, without making another call to the [Microsoft identity platform](/azure/active-directory/develop/) whenever `getAccessToken` is called.
 So you can add calls of `getAccessToken` to all functions and handlers that initiate an action where the token is needed.

-### Add server-side code
+### Pass the access token to server-side code

-In most scenarios, there would be little point to obtaining the access token, if your add-in does not pass it on to a server-side and use it there.
-Some server-side tasks your add-in could do:

-- Create one or more Web API methods that use information about the user that is extracted from the token; for example, a method that looks up the user's preferences in your hosted data base.
+There are scenarios where you will need to pass the access token to your add-in's server-side code.
+Your server-side code may provide web APIs that need to use information about the user that is extracted from the token; for example, a method that looks up the user's preferences in your hosted data base.
 (See **Using the access token as an identity** below.)
 Depending on your language and framework, libraries might be available that will simplify the code you have to write.

-- Get Microsoft Graph data.
-Your server-side code should do the following:
+If you need to access Microsoft Graph data, your server-side code should do the following:

   - Validate the access token (see **Validate the access token** below).
-  - Initiate the “on behalf of” flow with a call to the Microsoft identity platform that includes the access token, some metadata about the user, and the credentials of the add-in (its ID and secret).
+  - Initiate the on-behalf-of flow with a call to the Microsoft identity platform that includes the access token, some metadata about the user, and the credentials of the add-in (its ID and secret).
 The Microsoft identity platform will return a new access token that can be used to access Microsoft Graph.
   - Get data from Microsoft Graph by using the new token.
-  - Optionally, after the on-behalf-of flow completes, cache the new access token that is returned from the flow so that it an be reused in other calls to Microsoft Graph until it expires.
+  - If you need to cache the new access token for multiple calls, we recommend using [Token cache serialization in MSAL.NET](/azure/active-directory/develop/msal-net-token-cache-serialization?tabs=aspnet).

 For more details about getting authorized access to the user's Microsoft Graph data, see [Authorize to Microsoft Graph in your Office Add-in](authorize-to-microsoft-graph.md).

 #### Validate the access token